Battle of Uhud

-The Battle of Uhud (غزوة أحد) was fought between the early Muslims and the Quraysh during the Muslim–Quraysh wars in a valley north of Mount Uhud near Medina on Saturday, 23 March 625 AD (7 Shawwal, 3 AH).
+The Battle of Uhud (غزوة أحد) was fought between the early Muslims and the Quraysh during the Muslim–Quraysh wars in a valley north of Medina near Mount Uhud on Saturday, 23 March 625 AD (7 Shawwal, 3 AH).

 Following the Muslim emigration to Medina, hostilities with the Quraysh intensified, largely due to Muslim raids on Meccan trade caravans.
-In 624, the Quraysh suffered a major defeat at the Battle of Badr, during which several of their leaders were killed.
+In 624, the Quraysh suffered a major defeat at Badr, during which several of their leaders were killed.
 The following year, Abu Sufyan ibn Harb led a force of approximately 3,000 men toward Medina to avenge the loss.
 The two sides met near Mount Uhud, just north of the city.
 At the outset of the engagement, the Muslims gained the upper hand and forced the Meccan lines to retreat.
 A group of Muslim archers had been stationed by Muhammad on a nearby hill in order to protect the army’s rear and guard against a cavalry attack.
 However, believing the battle was won, many of them left their positions to collect spoils from the Meccan camp.
 This lapse allowed the Meccan cavalry, led by Khalid ibn al-Walid, to launch a counterattack from the rear, reversing the momentum of the battle, and disrupting the Muslim lines.
 The resulting chaos led to heavy losses on the Muslim side, including the death of Hamza ibn Abd al-Muttalib.

 The battle was seen as a significant setback for the Muslims and a minor victory for the Quraysh as they would return with an even larger force in the Battle of the Trench.